sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

 ## 8.1 Lexical Environments

-A Lexical Environment is a specification type used to define the association of Identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code.
-A Lexical Environment consists of an Environment Record and a possibly null reference to an outer Lexical Environment.
-Usually a Lexical Environment is associated with some specific syntactic structure of ECMAScript code such as a FunctionDeclaration, a BlockStatement, or a Catch clause of a TryStatement and a new Lexical Environment is created each time such code is evaluated.
+A `Lexical Environment` is a specification type used to define the association of Identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code.

+A `Lexical Environment` consists of an Environment Record and a possibly null reference to an outer Lexical Environment.
+Usually a Lexical Environment is associated with some specific syntactic structure such as a FunctionDeclaration, or a Catch clause of a TryStatement and a new Lexical Environment is created each time such code is evaluated.

 An Environment Record records the identifier bindings that are created within the scope of its associated Lexical Environment.
 It is referred to as the Lexical Environment’s EnvironmentRecord

 The outer environment reference is used to model the logical nesting of Lexical Environment values.
 The outer reference of a (inner) Lexical Environment is a reference to the Lexical Environment that logically surrounds the inner Lexical Environment.
 An outer Lexical Environment may, of course, have its own outer Lexical Environment.
-A Lexical Environment may serve as the outer environment for multiple inner Lexical Environments.
-For example, if a FunctionDeclaration contains two nested FunctionDeclarations then the Lexical Environments of each of the nested functions will have as their outer Lexical Environment the Lexical Environment of the current evaluation of the surrounding function.

-A global environment is a Lexical Environment which does not have an outer environment.
+A `global environment` is a Lexical Environment which does not have an outer environment.
 The global environment’s outer environment reference is null.
 A global environment’s EnvironmentRecord may be prepopulated with identifier bindings and includes an associated global object whose properties provide some of the global environment’s identifier bindings.
 This global object is the value of a global environment’s this binding.
 As ECMAScript code is executed, additional properties may be added to the global object and the initial properties may be modified.

-A module environment is a Lexical Environment that contains the bindings for the top level declarations of a Module.
+A `module environment` is a Lexical Environment that contains the bindings for the top level declarations of a Module.
 It also contains the bindings that are explicitly imported by the Module.
 The outer environment of a module environment is a global environment.

-A function environment is a Lexical Environment that corresponds to the invocation of an ECMAScript function object.
+A `function environment` is a Lexical Environment that corresponds to the invocation of an ECMAScript function object.
 A function environment may establish a new this binding.
 A function environment also captures the state necessary to support super method invocations.

-Lexical Environments and Environment Record values are purely specification mechanisms and need not correspond to any specific artefact of an ECMAScript implementation.
-It is impossible for an ECMAScript program to directly access or manipulate such values.

 ### 8.1.1 Environment Records

 There are two primary kinds of Environment Record values used in this specification: declarative Environment Records and object Environment Records.

-Declarative Environment Records are used to define the effect of ECMAScript language syntactic elements such as FunctionDeclarations, VariableDeclarations, and Catch clauses that directly associate identifier bindings with ECMAScript language values.
+Declarative Environment Records are used to define the effect of ECMAScript syntactic elements such as FunctionDeclarations, VariableDeclarations, and Catch clauses that directly associate identifier bindings with ECMAScript language values.

 Object Environment Records are used to define the effect of ECMAScript elements such as WithStatement that associate identifier bindings with the properties of some object.
-Global Environment Records and function Environment Records are specializations that are used for specifically for Script global declarations and for top-level declarations within functions.

-For specification purposes Environment Record values are values of the Record specification type and can be thought of as existing in a simple object-oriented hierarchy where Environment Record is an abstract class with three concrete subclasses, declarative Environment Record, object Environment Record, and global Environment Record.
+Environment Record values can be thought of as existing in a simple object-oriented hierarchy where Environment Record is an abstract class with three concrete subclasses, `declarative Environment Record`, `object Environment Record`, and `global Environment Record`.
 Function Environment Records and module Environment Records are subclasses of declarative Environment Record.

 The abstract class includes the abstract specification methods defined in Table 15.
 These abstract methods have distinct concrete algorithms for each of the concrete subclasses.

-Abstract Methods of Environment Records
+Table 15 - Abstract Methods of Environment Records

 - HasBinding(N)
 - CreateMutableBinding(N, D)